EDUCBA

 len function 1

-After using the LEN Formula output is shown below.
+After using the LEN, the Formula output is shown below.

 len function 2

-Explanation: FIND function is used for searching the character’s position in the string like the letter “t” position in the above text is at 6 position.
+Explanation: The FIND function searches the character’s position in the string like the letter “t” position in the above text is at 6 positions.
 LEN in the above example gives the length of the string

 #14 – PMT

-It is used for calculation of monthly installments one has to pay.
+It is used for the calculation of monthly installments one has to pay.

 PMT function 3